Karen J. Rooney, Ph.D.

 Wheels for Literature

-under general reading can provide a concise summary of the
+can provide a concise summary of the details and main

-details and main ideas so that the student knows in advance
+ideas so that the student knows in advance the type of

-the type of information to track during the story.
-The wheel
+information to track during the story.
+The wheel set-up

-provides the format for the wheels and any additional wheels
+format for the wheels and any additional wheels can be

-can be added according to the particular class assignment.
+added according to the particular class assignment.
+For

 I, stanza II, stanza III and theme.
 Details and main ideas